Vjumpkung/01204322-Term-Project-Train-Stop/mqtt_topics.md

 # MQTT Topics

-**enable retain message for all topics**
+**ENABLE RETAIN MESSAGE FOR ALL TOPICS!!**

 ## Lookouts

 spontaneous report

 - publishers
-  - sensor boards (process values from sensors and publish continually)
+  - sensor boards (process value from sensor and publish on change)
 - subscribers
   - control board (subscribe and save locally for control logic)
   - web ui (subscribe and save locally for display)